uakfdotb/ghostpp/README.md

 GHost++ is no longer actively maintained.
 Nevertheless, GHost++ remains widely used for hosting Warcraft III games, and there are no major known bugs.

+Here are alternatives that are actively being developed as of 15 July 2018:

-If you are looking for a simple bot to host games from a server, consider [Aura](https://github.com/Josko/aura-bot/), an actively maintained fork of GHost++ with a greatly modernized core but with many features stripped out.
+* [Aura](https://github.com/Josko/aura-bot/): simple bot to host games from a server, with greatly modernized core but with many features (MySQL support, autohosting) stripped out
+* [maxemann96/ghostpp](https://github.com/maxemann96/ghostpp): a few additional features like votestart, commands from terminal

 1.29 Note
 ---------